4 Million+ Happy Customers

 - An accomplishment - Every individual dreams of owning a house in their name.
 A home loan allows you to accomplish this feat and realize your dreams.
 This is one of the biggest financial investments you make in your lifetime and can therefore be considered an accomplishment.

-- Benefits in interest rate - In the 90's, banks used to charge up to 18% interest on loans.
-Today, you are able to get a home loan at 8.40% annually.
+- Benefits in interest rate- In the 90's, banks used to charge up to 18% interest on loans.
+Today, you are able to get a home loan at 7.65% annually.
 The decrease in the interest rates coupled with capital appreciation makes it a dual benefit plan.

-- Tax benefits - The Government of India has played the biggest role in boosting the home loan sector.
-As per Section 24B of the Income Tax Act 1961, you get a deduction of 1.5 Lakhs towards repayment of interest towards loans availed for purchase/construction of house property.
-This amount goes up to 2 Lakhs in case you are a woman and the property is registered in your name.
-At the same time, Section 80CC read with Section 80CCE of the Income Tax Act 1961 allows for a tax deduction up to 1 Lakh on repayment of principal amount of the home loan.
+- Tax benefits- The Government of India has played the biggest role in boosting the home loan sector.
+As per Section 24B of the Income Tax Act 1961, you get a deduction of 2 Lakhs towards repayment of interest towards loans availed for purchase/construction of house (if you or your family is living in the house).
+At the same time, Section 80CC read with Section 80CCE of the Income Tax Act 1961 allows for a tax deduction up to 1.5 Lakhs on repayment of principal amount of the home loan.
 This is one of the greatest incentives for people to opt for a home loan, even if you are able to afford to buy your house with your savings.

 Applying for a Home Loan may seem like a daunting task and information on Home Loan can be confusing as each bank will have its individual Home Loan scheme and interest rate.
 It can become difficult for you to compare the individual rates and make an informed decision.